mattjm/nhsound/README.md

 This procedure should not have to be done often.
 Usually you can use the short version of this procedure.

 1. Make sure the board is in the __Starting Position__ (see other sections of this document)
 1. Select __USB Audio CODEC__ as the audio output device on the computer.
-TODO more detail here
+Details on this process are covered in another section.
 5. Set the __system volume__ on the computer to __maximum__ or __100%__
 6. Set the  __video or music app volume__ (e.g. YouTube or Spotify) to __maximum__ or __100%__, if the application offers volume control
 7. __Start__ playing the music on the computer